 OKYO Pharma Limited – PDMR dealing

-LONDON and BOSTON, Nov.
-24, 2022 (GLOBE NEWSWIRE) -- OKYO Pharma Limited (OKYOOKYO, an ophthalmology-focused bio-pharmaceutical company which is developing OK-101 to treat dry eye disease to address the significant unmet need in the multi-billion-dollar market, announces that the board of directors of the Company (the "Board" or "Directors"), acting on a recommendation of the Remuneration Committee has awarded Mr Raj Patil, the Company's Chief Scientific Officer, a total of 5,000,000 options at an exercise price of 6.25 pence per share, in recognition of his work in achieving the recent IND filing for OK-101.
+/EIN News/ -- LONDON and BOSTON, Nov.
+24, 2022 (GLOBE NEWSWIRE) -- OKYO Pharma Limited (LSE: OKYO; NASDAQ: OKYO), an ophthalmology-focused bio-pharmaceutical company which is developing OK-101 to treat dry eye disease to address the significant unmet need in the multi-billion-dollar market, announces that the board of directors of the Company (the "Board" or "Directors"), acting on a recommendation of the Remuneration Committee has awarded Mr Raj Patil, the Company’s Chief Scientific Officer, a total of 5,000,000 options at an exercise price of 6.25 pence per share, in recognition of his work in achieving the recent IND filing for OK-101.
 The options vest immediately and have a life of five years.

 This information set out below is provided in accordance with Article 19(3) of UK MAR.